 How You Can Become a Bernie Scholar

-The Bernie Scholarship Awards Program considers the application an exciting process.
-We always look forward to reviewing and getting to know each applicant.
-We want the process to be enjoyable for applicants too, so please do not hesitate to ask questions.
-Provided below are the procedures to follow.
+The Bernie Scholarship is excited to help you achieve your dreams.
+We take the application process very seriously, and we look forward to reviewing and getting to know each applicant.
+We want the process to be enjoyable for the applicants as well, so we encourage you to reach out and ask questions.
+Here are some guidelines to follow:

 - Low-income students who live in Montgomery County, Maryland, and who receive housing assistance from Housing Opportunities Commission (HOC), the Scotland Community or from housing owned or managed by Rockville Housing Enterprises, Edgewood Management or Forest Park Apartments, and other students who can prove they have a Section 8 or Public Housing rental subsidy.